torvalds/linux/Documentation/userspace-api/media/v4l/dev-decoder.rst

 * visible resolution (selection rectangles),

-* the minimum number of buffers needed for decoding.
+* the minimum number of buffers needed for decoding,

+* bit-depth of the bitstream has been changed.

 Whenever that happens, the decoder must proceed as follows: